Gnkgo/summaries/computer-networks/cn_summary.md

 ## Delays
 - **nodal processing delay:**
     - Time used to decode the header, determine which output needs to be used, bit level checking etc.
-    - nedligible in comparison to other delays, little room for improvement here
+    - negligible in comparison to other delays, little room for improvement here

 - **queuing delay:**
     - Time that the packet has to wait in the queue until the desired output will be free